Becoming a VT Member

 - The Listing Officer (LO) [who is responsible for compiling and maintaining the Council Tax Valuation List]; and

 - the Billing Authority (BA) [which issues demands to persons who are liable for Rates and Council Tax].

 The VTW is completely independent of all the above parties.

 Members of the VTW are the people who hear and determine the cases.
 They are local people who are volunteers.
 Formal qualifications are not required in order to be a member.
 The Tribunal seeks to appoint a range of individuals with different backgrounds, experiences and qualifications.
 All members are regularly trained in valuation tribunal matters.
 It is a requirement that members undertake this training.
 If they do not do so, they are debarred from sitting.
 Members usually sit as a panel of three members, and they are supported and advised on points of law and procedure whenever required by a clerk, who is a paid employee of the Tribunal.

 The Tribunal provides a free service, so it cannot award costs against the parties to an appeal.
 Parties have to meet their own costs when making an appeal and when attending a tribunal hearing.
 The Tribunal sits at various venues throughout Wales.
 An increasing number of hearings are held using video technology over the internet.

 What Does the Valuation Tribunal do?

-Can anyone become a Tribunal member?
+How does someone become a Tribunal member?

-What would be expected of me?
+What is expected of Tribunal members?

 Do tribunal members get paid?